ecspat/dain/README.md

 This is a tool for dynamically inferring API models for frameworks.

 Use `instrument.js` to create an instrumented version of the framework, then exercise the instrumented version using some client (for instance, the framework's test suite).
-At any point, you can invoke `__runtime.observer.done()` to obtain a pretty-printed model of every object and function created by the framework that is reachable from global scope.
+At any point, you can invoke `__getModel()` to obtain a pretty-printed model of every object and function created by the framework that is reachable from global scope.

 Installation
 ------------